tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 I franticly rubbed my arms and legs to check if I was infact okay.
 There was nothing, it was a dream.
 I knew that but I couldn't stop myself.
 The pain in my face has returned and is definetly not ignorable.
 I rushed to the bathroom to look in the mirror.
 Prying my mouth open and cheek to the side.
 In the back of my mouth, my wisdom teeth were growing back in.

 Blood soaked the bottom of the tooth already half way erupting from my gums.
-Top and bottom wisdom teeth are growing back at an alarming pace.
+My  wisdom teeth are growing back at an alarming pace.
 I poked them, they were real but they weren't nearly as secure as the rest of my teeth.
 They grew as if there was nothing below to anker them into my mouth.

  I poked and prodded and moved them with my fingers.
 Twisting and pushing the left molar.
 I pulled my hand out of my mouth and steadied myself on the bathroom sink looking into the mirror.
 I don't want to but I think I have too.
 I smack my hands on the edge of the sink, open my mouth and lean closer to the mirror with determination.
 I grabbed my left wisdom tooth and pulled.
 The pain was unimaginable.